WHICH IS THE BEST DRIVING SCHOOL IN THE LISMORE REGION AND WHY?

 Q. What if I’ve just turned 16 – does PDC offer ‘package deals’ for me?

 A. Of course!
 Either 4 x or 7 x 1.5 hour sessions; if the latter, the rate is $60/hour.

 Q. Do I have to pay for the whole package deal up front?

 A. No!
-Very few of PDC clients have that sort of money!!
+Very few PDC clients have that sort of money!!

-PDC simply asks for 2 session fees at the end of the first session; the second session fee acts as a ‘bond’ to better assure me of getting at least 3 days notice of any postponement; it (usually) means that the last session we have is free.
+PDC simply asks for 2 session fees at the end of the first session; the second session fee acts as a ‘bond’ to better assure you giving at least 3 days notice of any postponement; it (usually) means that the last session we have is free.

 Q. How many paid hours am I likely to need?

 A. That’s going to depend on the length and nature of your prior driving experience.
 PDC offers a wide variety of ‘package deals’ each designed to suit each learner driver’s needs at least cost.